 Our company has taken certain restructuring steps to provide the necessary capital to continue its operations.
-These steps included: (1) Tightly budgeting and controlling all expenses; (2) Our company plans to continue actively seeking additional funding opportunities to improve and expand upon our product lines.
+These steps included: (1) Tightly budgeting and controlling all expenses; (2) Our company plans to continue actively seeking additional funding opportunities to improve and expand upon our product lines; (3)The Company is seeking for other business opportunities to create sources of income.